14000 Due Process and Release of Information

 Request for Records

-If the request for an administrative review is received in a timely manner and indicates the perpetrator wants a copy of the case record, the reviewer (district director or designee) does the following:
+If the request for an administrative review is received in a timely manner and indicates the perpetrator wants a copy of the case record, the reviewer (district director or designee) does as follows:

 The ERO sends the reviewer a link to print the redacted case record once it is available.